selvasundar93/PyBoard_Micropython/README.md

 # PyBoard
 # Based on MicroPython
 ## Blink
-* To Blink all the LEDs in PyBoard forever
+* To Blink all the Inbuilt LEDs in PyBoard forever
+## Accelerometer Light
+*